briandowns/liblogger/README.md

 The supported log levels are: `trace`, `debug`, `info`, `warn`, `error`, `fatal`,

 For a successful log entry to be made, a key and a value need to be provided.
 If no value is provided, that field will not be logged.
+Memory is freed after the log entry is written.

 ## Example